 Examining these in SOON’s explorer shows how our Layer 2 processes complex transactions with multiple instructions efficiently.

 On SOON Network, transactions confirm quickly thanks to our Layer 2 architecture, but they inherit Ethereum’s security through our rollup design.
-When you see "confirmed"
+When you see "confirmed" status, it means:

 The transaction has been processed by SOON’s network